 Keeping on top of your steps using a smartphone is by far the easiest way to track your activity.
 If you need help finding the best walking app for you, get in touch with us at email@example.com.

-Then, just keep a log of your daily steps on your 1 Million Steps record card or Tracker website.
+Then keep a log of your daily steps on your One Million Steps calendar or online profile page.

 Why take part?